Short-footed Luzon tree rat

 The short-footed Luzon tree rat or greater dwarf cloud rat (Carpomys melanurus) is a species of rodent in the family Muridae.
 It is found only in the Philippines, specifically in northern Luzon.
 Its natural habitat is tropical moist montane forests.
+The type specimen was found on Mount Data, in an expedition by Whitehead.
+It was described by Oldfield Thomas in 1895.